rehierl/node-tree-outliner/3-4-0-design-5.md

 to have a requirement, that some condition must hold with regards to one or more subsequent nodes, would mean that subsequent nodes would have an effect on a presequent node (i.e. the sectioning node).
-Consequently, and due to an algorithm's current knowledge, such a definition would disallow an efficient and straight forward implementation.
+Consequently, and due to an algorithm's current knowledge, such a definition would disallow a straight forward implementation.

 In order to generically define the end of a section, the definition also needs to be independent of any specific type of sectioning node.
 That is, because a